 When Congress decided to remove several northern tribes to Indian Territory (present-day Oklahoma) in 1876, the Ponca were on the list.
-One reason is because a conflict between the Ponca and the Sioux/Lakota, who now claimed the land as their own by US law, forced the US to remove the Ponca from their own ancestral lands.
+One reason is because a conflict between the Ponca and the Sioux/Lakota, who now claimed the land as their own by United States law, forced the United States to remove the Ponca from their own ancestral lands.

 This was one of many government policies that affected Native culture in America.
 This webpage will tell the story of the Ponca Tribe of Nebraska's fight to regain its tribal status after it was taken away from them.

 An 8 minute video in 2014 with interviews of Wanda LeRoy (Fred’s sister), Dr. Beth Ritter (Associate Professor of Anthropology & Native American Studies at UNO), and Rhonda Weston (Fred’s Daughter) about the Ponca tribe and the history of the contributions Fred LeRoy made to restore the tribe.